-Wild young things!
 An early fascination with nature will last a lifetime.
-Making the most of your family membership is the perfect way to ignite that passion nstil a love of nature from an early age to create tomorrow's wildlife quardians.
+Making the most of your family membership is the perfect way to ignite that passion nstil a love of nature from an early age to create tomorrow's wildlife guardians.
 Your family membership is a convenient, not to mention fun, way of starting their lifelong interest - and they can look forward to receiving all sorts of wildlife-themed goodies too!
-4 issues a year of Wildlife Watch, full of fun facts, things to do, wallcharts and more ?
-The Wildlife Watcher's Handbook - a pocket-sized guide to being a 'Wildlife Watcher' Membership card, badge, poster and stickers Fun family events everything from craft workshops to pond dipping.
-Get out there!
+4 issues a year of Wildlife Watch, full of fun facts, things to do, wallcharts and more The Wildlife Watcher's Handbook - a pocket-sized guide to being a 'Wildlife Watcher' Membership card, badge, poster and stickers Fun family events - everything from craft workshops to pond dipping.

 Throughout the year and whatever the weather, BBOWT puts on many exciting family focussed activities.
-They are a great introduction to wildlife, with hands-on activities and awe-inspiring talks and demonstrations to get the youngsters in your lives genuinely enthralled by the nature all around us.
+They are a great introduction to wildlife, with hands-on activities and awe-inspiring talks and demonstrations to get the youngsters in your lives genuinely enthralled by nature.
 Pond dipping, bug hunting, bird watching, den building or perhaps a magical wildlife-themed story time - there's lots going on for all age groups and interests.
 Discover how fascinating nature can be and how you too can help local wildlife.
-Look inside your What's On guide for all the latest events to bring out your family's wild side!
-Discover more and sign up to our Family Fun e-newsletter at bbowt.org.uk/family-days-out What do vou think?
-We'd love to know your first impressions of becoming a family member.
-Let us know what you think!
-Please complete the survey in your Welcome Pack or welcome email.
-A voice for nature Wildlife can't speak, which is why we campaign tirelessly on its behalf High Speed 2: The High Speed 2 (HS2) railway line will cut through our region.
+Visit bbowt.org.uk/events and find activities to bring out your family's wild side! • Discover more and sign up to our Family Fun e-newsletter at bbowt.org.uk/family-days-out

+A voice for nature Wildlife can't speak, which is why we campaign tirelessly on its behalf High Speed 2: The High Speed 2 (HS2) railway line is cutting through our region.
 BBOWT campaigned throughout the approval process for changes to reduce its impact on wildlife; our evidence helped to secure new barn owl and bat habitats along the route.
 Badgers and Bovine TB: We oppose the badger cull and have contributed to research demonstrating how vaccination is more effective in halting the spread of bovine TB.
 BBOWT vaccinates badgers in some of our west Oxfordshire nature reserves and areas of West Berkshire considered high risk for infection.
 Development: Increasing development pressures mean we have to ensure wildlife is fully considered within the planning system.
 BBOWT responds to strategic planning consultations, comments on selected planning applications that pose a risk to wildlife, and provides advice to planners, developers and consultants.
-Oxford-Cambridge Growth Corridor: The Government's plans for development within this Corridor include doubling rates of housebuilding and delivering a new Oxford-Cambridge Expressway.
-BBOWT will campaign for nature to be central to these plans to ensure the best possible outcome for wildlife.
+Oxford-Cambridge Growth Corridor: The Government's plans for development within this Corridor include doubling rates of housebuilding.
+Together with other wildlife NGOs BBOWT is campaigning for nature to be central to these plans to ensure the best possible outcome for wildlife.